vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ## Docker - Up and Running

-Just like your git repository is a single version of truth that you share with your team, a docker image is a repository of your runtime you can share with your team.
+If you already know what docker is and how is it helping developers, skip over to the section **Finding The Right Docker Image**.
+If not, there is a first time for everything.
+Follow along.

 Here is the problem.
 See if you recognize it.
-You started working on a new project that needed a certain environmental setup or wanted to try out a new technology.
-You followed the guide to the letter and ran into issues launching the local application.
+You started working on a new project that needed a certain environmental setup.
+You followed the guides to the letter and ran into issues launching the local application.
 No one else seems to have got the issue. **It works on their machine, but not on yours**.
-You consulted *Stack Overflow* trying to figure out what went wrong.
+You consulted [Stack Overflow](https://stackoverflow.com/) trying to figure out what went wrong.
 Apply sequence of helpful answers to narrow down on the issue and finally reach the moment of truth.

 You don't recognize that?
 Lucky you.
-For the rest of us, Docker solves the problem by allowing us to bundle our runtime environment in an image and share it around, just like a Git repository.
+For the rest of us, Docker solves the problem by allowing us to bundle our runtime environment in an image and share it around.

+Just like your git repository is a single version of truth for your code that you share with your team, a docker image is a repository of your runtime environment that you can share with your team.

 Sometimes, it just boils down to having a simple text file named `Dockerfile` with a set of commands to get the right environment.

-The environment mentioned above is everything required to run a particular software.
 Docker images are solved problems for you to build your solution on top of.

 Let's say you need Ruby runtime on Ubuntu.
 Pull an Ubuntu image and install Ruby on top.
 Wait, isn't that what we do already?
 Yes.
 So, here is one better.
 How about pulling an image that already has Ruby on top of Ubuntu.
 Now we are talking?
 How about pulling an image that has Ruby and NodeJS on top of a Debian flavor?
 Sweet.
+From there onwards, the same image can be used across multiple projects as separate containers.

 The bottom-line, pull an image and get down to business.
 Your business could be, finally, building that app.
 Tweaking configurations may not be a productive way to spend a whole evening, thought that's exactly what you might end up doing in certain cases.